UppalaShivani/III-IT-B-LAB/DS LAB/sorting/Selection sort/README.md

 Array = [-3,-1,2,6,5].
 Then we consider 4rt position i.e 5 ,and we find that 5 is 4rt lowest value so no swaping takes place.
 Array = [-3,-1,2,5,6].
-Then we consider 5th position i.e 6 ,and we find that 6 is 5th lowest value so no swaping takes place.
-Array = [-3,-1,2,5,6].
 Now the given array is sorted array, so it comes out of loop
 #### Output of following case is [-3,-1,2,5,6]
 ![Repeting elements](selection_sort_negetive_elements.png)